tony-joseph/crimson-antispam/README.md

 ## Requirements

 Crimson antispam supports python versions 2.7, 3.3, 3.4 and 3.5.
-Django 1.7,
+Django 1.10,
-1.8 and 1.9 are supported out of the box.
-Crimson antispam requires django migrations hence it will not work on django versions prior to 1.7
+1.11 and 2.0 are supported out of the box.
+Django versions prior to 1.10 are not supported.

 ## Installation